 Metal Roofs can be Noisy

 Depending on your noise tolerance, metal roofs may be undesirable because of the sound of the rain pounding on the roof in a storm.
-Some of the noise can be controlled using sound-deadening insulation and plywood sheathing under the metal.
+You can control some of the noise using sound-deadening insulation and plywood sheathing under the metal.
 For some, though, the sound is not a drawback but an enjoyable sound.

 Dents are a Possibility

 Depending on the type of metal roof, there is a chance that it could dent in the event of a bad hailstorm or if it is necessary to walk on the roof for a home repair.
 Softer metals like aluminum and copper will dent easily.
-However, other types of metal are guaranteed not to dent.
+However, other types of metal have a guarantee to not dent.

 Metal Roofs can be Difficult to Replace